OpenShot/openshot-qt/doc/introduction.rst

 System Requirements
 -------------------
 Video editing benefits from large amounts of memory, modern multi-core CPUs, and fast internal storage.
-When editing video, you want the best computer system that you can afford.
-Here are the minimum system requirements:
+When editing video, you want a computer system that meets the minimum system requirements of OpenShot:

 * 4GB of Random Access Memory (RAM)
-* 64-bit Multi-core processor (AMD64)
+* 64-bit Multi-core processor (AMD64 or x64)
 * 500 MB of hard-disk space for installation
 * Internal or discrete Graphics Processing Unit (GPU)
-* 64-bit Operating System (Linux, Mac OS X, Windows 7/8/10)
+* 64-bit Operating System (Linux, Mac OS X, Windows 64-bit)
 * Moniotor or laptop display capable of 1280x720 (720P) resolution
 * Optional: Solid-state drive (SSD), if utilizing disk-caching (and an additional 10GB of hard-disk space)